Student Services Centre

-There are 11 members of staff based within the Student Services Centre and it is a one-stop shop for all queries about undergraduate and postgraduate courses.
+The Student Services Centre is a one-stop shop for all queries about undergraduate and postgraduate courses.
 The Centre is open Monday – Friday 9am until 5pm.
 Below you can find a little about the team in the Student Services Centre and how they can help you.
 We look forward to seeing you soon.

 Director of Undergraduate Studies

-My name is Dr. Bridgette Duncombe (but everyone calls me Bridge) and I am the Director of Undergraduate Studies (DUGS).
-This is a job that encompasses both the operational and also the strategic management of the Department’s undergraduate programmes, so it is a big job that involves me working with a lot of people from academics, technicians, alumni, employers and current students to make sure our courses are the best preparation for your future employment.
+My name is Don Craig and I’m a Professor of Organic Chemistry and Director of Undergraduate Studies.
+The DUGS role encompasses both operational and strategic management of the Department’s undergraduate programmes, so it’s a substantive job that involves working with a wide variety of people including fellow academics, administrative staff, technicians, alumni, employers and of course our current students to make sure Imperial Chemistry courses are both challenging, stimulating and enjoyable and provide the best preparation for both further study and future employment.

 Dr Laura Patel

 As a Teaching Fellow, I develop novel teaching materials and methods, and implement these across a wide range of courses to enhance the Department’s teaching provision.
 I teach theory and practical technique to undergraduate Chemistry students through lectures, tutorials and laboratory courses, and also supervise undergraduate students carrying out research projects in chemical education.